pncoelho/Learning-Notes/CloudGuru/devops_essentials.md

 Traditionally, developers would work separately, perhaps for weeks at a time, and then merge all of their work together at the end in one large effort.

-Continous integration means merging constantly throughout the day, usually with the execution of automated tests to detect any problems caused by the merge.
+Continuous integration means merging constantly throughout the day, usually with the execution of automated tests to detect any problems caused by the merge.

 Merging all the time could be a lot of work, so the process should be automated.

-Continous Integration is usually done with the help of a CI Server.
+Continuous Integration is usually done with the help of a CI Server.

 When a developer commits a code change, the CI server sees the change and automatically performs a build, also executing automated tests.

-If there is any problem with the build, the CI server imediatelly and automatically notifies the developer.
+If there is any problem with the build, the CI server immediately and automatically notifies the developer.

 If anyone commits code that "breaks the build", they are responsible for fixing the problem or rolling back their changes immediately so that other developers can continue working.